{Shikoku Hachijūhachikasho Meguri}

 First off, the traditional dress.
 While you won't have to dress like the henro from Shinnen's Shikoku Henro Michi Shirube to be outfitted correctly, a henro should wear the following:

-Of course, there are other items that a completely outfitted henro can carry, but anything in addition to what is listed above seems to be extra.
 Let me stress, though, that you don't need to carry or wear any of the above to be a henro.
 What i have listed above is simply what has come down through history as the traditional dress.
 A i mentioned on the previous page, one of the nice things about this pilgrimage is that there is nothing that is considered right or wrong.
 Anything you wear can be considered more or less traditional, but not wrong.
 I wore a light colored hat, but not the henro hat.
 In 1999 i didn't carry the fuda-basami as i kept everything in my back pack, although starting in 2004 i did carry one.
 In 1999 i didn't wear a bell on my belt, but i did starting in 2005.
 When i was on the trail i saw several henro in non-traditional garb, including some in blue jeans.

 Return